jokull/blog/src/routes/blog/new-site.md

 give or take:

 1. Write the article with mdsvex (md on svelte steroids)
-2. Create Artifact (format and lint are automated with vscode on save)
+2. Create Artifact (hint: automate format and lint with vscode on save)

 ```sh
 npm run build